Search for a will using the last will file (FCDDV)

 In 1971, the notary created the Central Database of Last Wills (FCDDV).
 More often known as the File of Wills, it guarantees that an estate cannot be liquidated without taking the wishes of the deceased into account.

-What is the Wills registry used for?
+What is the last will file used for (FCDDV)?

-What do I do next?
+What should I do after this?

 It is then up to you to contact the notary holding the act or to the notary of your choice.
 They shall advise you and carry out all the formalities and procedures which are required to process your request.

 You can also ask your notary directly to examine the Last Will File on your behalf.

 Note: The care of establishing the act of notoriety is entrusted to the notary.
 Therefore, according to article 730-1 of the Civil Code: "The proof of the quality of heir may result from an act of notoriety drawn up by a notary at the request of one or more beneficiaries" (paragraph 1)."